florish/pickleball/article.md

 ## Simulator setup

 In the simulator, team `a` plays against team `b`.
 Both teams have players `1` and `2`.
-Player `1` of each team starts the game on the right side of the court, given playes are facing towards the net.
+Player `1` of each team starts the game on the right side of the court (given all players are facing towards the net).

 This gives us the following starting position: